Dehghanni/Teofl/Speaking.md

 - Parents who give their children preferential treatment are sowing the seeds of future problems.
 - Children who engage in competition earn critical social skills by interacting with others in addition to learning the value of hard work and developing self-confidence and self-esteem.
 - It will boost their ego.
-- This will gradually teach them how to take care of responsibilities later in life and how to be disciplined.
+- This will gradually teach them how to take care of responsibilities a few years down the road and how to be disciplined.
 - It provides the opportunity to make friends with new people.
 They can socialize and get to know people with different perspectives and cultures which can be a real eye-opener.
 - Joining such activities will boost their self-confidence and self-esteem.
 It will bring them out of their shell.
 - Living in society is a give and take relationship.
 Children should fulfill their civic duty and role in society and never shirk their responsibility.
 They will learn to be wholly committed to their duties.